irsbugs/cmrt/Simulation Website.md

 cmrailtr@CMRT-Demo:~$ file wordpress-6.8.1.zip
 wordpress-6.8.1.zip: Zip archive data, at least v1.0 to extract, compression method=store
 ```
-The command `unzip` with `-q` for quiet is used to extract all files and folders and place them off the toplevel directory `wordpress`:
+The command `unzip` with `-q` for quiet is used to extract all files and directories and place them off the toplevel directory `wordpress`:
 ```
 cmrailtr@CMRT-Demo:~$ unzip -q wordpress-6.8.1.zip
 ```
-The total folders and files for Wordpress 6.8.1 was: 344 directories, 3228 files
+The total directories and files for Wordpress 6.8.1 was: 344 directories, 3228 files

 The top-level directory is then renamed using the `mv` command from `wordpress` to `public_htnl`:
 ```